Browser and Cache Help

 Clearing your cache

 Clearing your browsing history can help speed things up and force a device to find the best way to connect.
-To clear the cache on your browser simply head up to the URL bar at the top of the screen and click the small icon to the left of the URL address:
+THead to the URL bar and click the small icon to the left of the web address.
+Select 'Cookies and site data', then 'Manage on-device site data'.

-Nb.
-Any detail or settings you had set will be removed as part of the process.
+Note: any saved details or settings will be removed as part of this process.

 Microsoft Edge